By Jason Savage, MD, and R. Douglas Orr, MD

 Evaluation and preoperative workup

-X-rays and MRI, CT and dual-energy X-ray absorptiometry scans were done as part of the diagnostic workup.
+X-rays as well as MRI, CT and dual-energy X-ray absorptiometry scans were taken as part of the diagnostic workup.
 Scoliosis X-rays revealed a 55-degree convex right adult scoliosis with sagittal plane imbalance and high pelvic tilt, as well as multilevel lateral recess and foraminal stenosis (Figures 1 and 2).
 CT showed advanced degenerative changes with “vacuum disks” throughout the lumbar curve.

 In view of the patient’s worsening symptoms and radiographic findings, she elected to proceed with surgery.
 An extensive multidisciplinary preoperative evaluation was done to ensure that she was optimized for the procedure.
 At Cleveland Clinic, this typically involves evaluation by endocrinology (bone health evaluation and management of diabetes if present), the perioperative medicine team (blood pressure management, risk stratification, smoking cessation, weight loss program, etc.), anesthesiology and physical therapy (“prehabilitation”).
 The surgical team oversees the entire perioperative process but relies heavily on these other specialists to minimize complications and optimize outcomes.